mwganson/Parametric_Curve_FP/README.md

 </a>

 ## Installation
 Install using the Addon Manager in the Tools menu from the Macros tab.
+When updating to version 0.2025.01.28 from a previous version it is necessary to first delete the .FCMacro file.
+Going forward we will now only have the .py file.

 ## History
 This macro is based on the FreeCAD macro 3D Parametric Curve by Lucio Gomez and Laurent Despeyroux.  https://wiki.freecadweb.org/Macro_3D_Parametric_Curve